Nicholas Vazsonyi: Career

 Vazsonyi started his career in 1982 as a legal assistant at Barnes & Thornburg, at that time based solely in Indianapolis.
 In 1984, he left to join his father and become artistic director of Telemusic, Incorporated, a company formed to make a series of four 1-hour documentaries about classical composers.
-From 1994 till 1997, he was a Visiting assistant professor of German at Vanderbilt University, and subsequently joined the University of South Carolina (UofSC), Columbia as an assistant professor of German.
+From 1994 until 1997, he was an assistant professor of German at Vanderbilt University and briefly at the University of South Carolina (UofSC), Columbia.
 He was promoted to associate professor in 2001, to Professor in 2010, and became Jesse Chapman Alcorn Memorial Professor of Foreign Languages in 2011.
 In 2020, he left UofSC for Clemson University to become Dean of the College of Architecture, Arts & Humanities, which was reorganized into the College of Arts and Humanities in 2023 with Architecture separating off.

 Vazsonyi also held administrative appointments in his career.
 He became Director of the German Studies Program at UofSC in 2002, and Graduate Director of the Department of Languages, Literatures and Cultures in 2004.
-From 2013 till 2020, he served as Chair of the Department of Languages, Literatures & Cultures at the University of South Carolina.
+From 2013 until 2020, he served as Chair of the Department of Languages, Literatures & Cultures at the University of South Carolina.